 Step One: Remove Old Sign

 I removed the old address sign with my drill and if you look carefully, you’ll see that two anchors were still left in the concrete after I took down the sign.
-I hate drilling into concrete (as evidenced by this post!), so I did everything in my power to make sure the new sign could be hung using those existing anchors.
+I’m not a fan of drilling into concrete (as evidenced by this post!), so I did everything in my power to make sure the new sign could be hung using those existing anchors.
 To do that, I made sure to save the screws from this sign and drill them in the exact same spot on the next sign.

 Step Two: Lay out paint sticks